uncognic/circuitchat/README.md

 `auth.enabled`: When `true`, clients must provide a password to connect.\
 `auth.password`: Hardcoded password for client authentication.
 If left empty, the password is prompted interactively at startup.\
 ## Disclaimer
 The `Noise_NN` pattern provides no authentication, it protects against passive eavesdroppers but not active MITM attacks beyond what Tor itself provides.
-This was chosen because sessions are ephemeral and short-lived.
+This is mitigated by allowing users to set a password for authentication.